-Like “Heartbreaker” Laura above.
-Who had one real boob and one implant.
+Sebastian Errazuriz says she had one real boob and one implant.
 And he couldn’t tell the difference (the artist felt that detail was important).
 In any event, she broke his heart and is now married with kids.
 Don’t you love the fire engine red color?
-If these were real, we’d think about wearing them on Valentines Day.
-And the arrow – Cupid’s arrow – to signify the love he’s been stung by.
+If these were real, we’d think about wearing them on Valentine’s Day.
+And the arrow – Cupid’s arrow – to signify her love stung him.
 Who knows how many years he’s mourned the loss of this one.
 But, there are still 11 more shoes.
 And lovers who inspired them.

 “The Virgin” Anna

 Ah, Anna.
 The Virgin shoe in the image of the Virgin Mother.
 And white, of course.
 A complex shoe with folds and flows, a kind piece, really.
 He claims he didn’t know until it was a done deed, and then she thought she might become a nun.
 ‘Nuff said.

 This shoe is black for starters.
 Not good.
 And while the grip looks like brass knuckles, when you slide your fingers into the slots, the shoe looks just like a gun pointing that big black stiletto heel at the offender.
 Sounds like Rachel was a little passive-aggressive.
 A full on feminist who wanted to play the helpless little girl in bed – but she’d change back without warning.
 Perhaps Rachel left him feeling just a tad emasculated.
 Nice shoe, though, as shoes go.